cc8476/ccftp/Readme.md

 step1. config your ftp settings and paths settings

 ```
-ccftp -ftp
+ccftp -ftp   //follow the instruments
 ```
-follow the instruments

 ```
-ccftp -files
+ccftp -files    //follow the instruments
 ```
-follow the instruments

 step2. enjoy this cli -tools